DeepModelingHackathon/Hackathon2021/README.md

 In addition, **if you choose PaddlePaddle, mentorship can be provided.**
 <br>
 <br>
 ### A3.
-Neural Architecture Search（NAS）in energy/force fitting.
+Neural Architecture Search（NAS）in energy/force fitting

 #### 维度：AI+DeepMD-kit+科研创新